 - seizures due to Lennox-Gastaut syndrome

-For information about the dosage of Topamax, including its forms, strengths, and how to take the drug, keep reading.
+Keep reading for specific information about the dosage of Topamax, including its strengths and how to take it.
 For a comprehensive look at Topamax, see this article.

 Topamax’s dosage is different for each person.
 The usual dosage for treating seizures may be different than the dosage for preventing migraine headaches.
 Be sure to take the dosage prescribed by your doctor.